lisp/de.setf.amqp/readme/README-build.md

 - AMPQ    : locates the root of the specific AMQP source

 If asdf output location mapping is disabled, the binary files are stored in `LIBRARY:bin;` and `AMPQ:bin;`.
+Once can change this, but changing the logical pathname transaltions.
-In order to update the host translations
+In order to update the host translations for a relocaed image

     (setf (logical-pathname-translations "AMQP") nil
           (logical-pathname-translations "LIBRARY") nil)